Visas and background checks

 • Guatemala

-You can extend your stay beyond 90 days by making a short trip to Mexico or Belize, which are easily accessible, and then returning to Guatemala.
+Some teachers choose to extend their stay beyond 90 days by making a short trip to Mexico or Belize, which are easily accessible, and then returning to Guatemala.
+(Please note that visa policies can change, so it’s important to check the latest rules.)

 • Italy